danielsaidi/SwiftKit/README.md

 ```

 Note that you have to import `SwiftKit` with `import DSSwiftKit` if you add it with CocoaPods.
 The name `SwiftKit` was (not surprising) already taken.

-## <a name="why"></a>Why a big "Kit"?

-Having a big "kit" is a bad idea, since it may become too generic and hard to overview.
-For instance, if I want to modify dates, I'm probably not going to dig around in SwiftKit looking for extensions, but rather use the best single-purpose date library.

-The GitHub stars confirm this as well.
-Many years ago, I started putting reusable iOS functionality into a library I call [iExtra](https://github.com/danielsaidi/iExtra).
-I think it's an amazing library and I use it in most of my apps.
-To this day, it has 12 stars.

-However, each project comes with overhead.
-If I decided to create a new library for each little thing I make, I'd spend a lot of time setting up each new project.
-There are funny names to come up with, icons and logos to be made, maintenance etc.

-SO instead of honoring every little idea with a new library, I'm going to put most here until they are either too large or too good to be a part of this library.
-When that happens, they'll break out of their little cage and move into a library of their own.

 ## Contact me